Josie Totah

 Totah began her career playing male roles.
-She publicly came out as a trans woman in August 2018, changing her first name to Josie.
+She publicly came out as transgender in August 2018, changing her first name to Josie.

 Early life

 Totah is the third child of Suheil and Christine Totah.
 She has a sister and brother; she is of Palestinian and Lebanese ancestry.

 Career

-Josie Totah began her acting career in 2012 when she was cast as the "Lil' Dictator" in the first production for AwesomenessTV.
-Beginning in 2013 she portrayed Stuart Wooten, a boy with a crush on series regular Skai Jackson (Zuri Ross), in the Disney Channel Original Series Jessie.
+Totah began her acting career in 2012 when she was cast as the "Lil' Dictator" in the first production for AwesomenessTV.
+Beginning in 2013 she portrayed Stuart Wooten, a boy with a crush on series regular Skai Jackson (Zuri Ross), on the Disney Channel Original Series Jessie.
 Totah has guest starred on the TV shows New Girl, 2 Broke Girls, and Liv and Maddie.

 Also in 2013, Totah was cast in a supporting role in the ABC comedy Back in the Game.
 In the same year, she and her mother appeared in an episode of Family Game Night.
-In 2015, she was cast in the sixth season Glee as the youngest member ever of the New Directions, which she played in four episodes.
-In 2016, Totah appeared in the film Other People, and received critical praise for her role with Variety, making her one of its Sundance Breakout Stars of the year.
-In October 2016, Deadline Hollywood reported that Totah would star in a new comedy for NBC which she helped develop where Totah was set to produce alongside executive producers Adam and Naomi Scott.
+In 2015, she was cast in the sixth season of Glee as the youngest member ever of the New Directions, appearing in four episodes.
+In 2016, Totah appeared in the film Other People, and received critical praise for her role from Variety, which named her as one of its Sundance Breakout Stars of the year.
+In October 2016, Deadline Hollywood reported that Totah would star in a new comedy for NBC, which Totah also helped develop and was set to produce, alongside executive producers Adam and Naomi Scott.
 In 2017, she appeared in the Netflix detective comedy Handsome: A Netflix Mystery Movie and the Marvel Studios film Spider-Man: Homecoming.

 In January 2017, Totah joined Adam Devine in the Disney feature film Magic Camp.
-In February 2017, Totah was cast as Michael Patel, the son of Mindy Kaling's character, Priya Patel, in the new NBC comedy Champions, which was picked up to series in May 2017, and aired from March 8 to May 25, 2018, before being canceled.
-Totah was cast in a Saved by the Bell reboot for NBC's streaming service Peacock, where she played the character of Lexi, a socially powerful cheerleader.
+In February 2017, she was cast as Michael Patel, the son of Mindy Kaling's character, Priya Patel, in the NBC comedy Champions, which was picked up to series in May 2017, and aired from March 8 to May 25, 2018, before being canceled.
+Totah was cast in a Saved by the Bell reboot for NBC's streaming service Peacock, on which she played the character of Lexi, a socially powerful cheerleader.
+Totah was nominated for a Critic's Choice Award for Best Supporting Actress in a Comedy Series for this role.

 In August 2022, she started a podcast titled Dare We Say with Yasmine Hamady and Saved by the Bell co-star Alycia Pascual-Peña.

+In 2023, Totah was cast in lead role in the Apple TV series The Buccaneers based on the unfinished novel by Edith Wharton.
+Totah plays the role of Mabel Elmsworth in the series.

+Totah was cast in Prime Video's Carrie miniseries based on the Stephen King novel in June of 2025.
+Totah will play the role of Tina Blake in the series directed by Mike Flanagan.